eileenmcnaughton/nz.co.fuzion.omnipaymultiprocessor/README.md

 How to add new payment gateways to Omnipay

-1) update composer.json and run composer update
+1) update composer.json and run "composer update vendorname/vendorpackage".
+You can also run "composer update" to update everything.

 2) edit CRM/Core/Payment/processors.mgd.php - check notes in that file for syntax